rust-lang/book/src/ch17-01-futures-and-syntax.md

 Now we can understand why the compiler stopped us from making `main` itself an async function back in Listing 17-3.
-If `main` were an async function, something else would need to manage the state machine for whatever future `main` returned, but main is the starting point for the program!
-Instead, we use the `trpl::run` function, which sets up a runtime and runs the future returned by `page_title` until it returns `Ready`.
+If `main` were an async function, something else would need to manage the state machine for whatever future `main` returned, but `main` is the starting point for the program!
+Instead, we call the `trpl::run` function in `main`, which sets up a runtime and runs the future returned by the `async` block until it returns `Ready`.

 > Note: some runtimes provide macros to make it so you *can* write an async main
 > function.
 Those macros rewrite `async fn main() { ... }` to be a normal `fn